synopse/mORMot2/src/net/README.md

 - RTSP over HTTP Tunnelling

 Encapsulate a RTSP TCP/IP duplex video stream into two HTTP links, one POST for upgoing commands, and one GET for downloaded video.

-Thanks to TAsynchServer, it can handle thousands on concurrent streams, with minimal resources, in a cross-platform way.